djcloudking/terraform-projects/13_Hybrid cloud deployment/Readme.md

 ---

+## What challenges I faced

+- Terraform sometimes tried to apply changes to the wrong environment or failed due to misconfigured remote state.

+- I had to troubleshoot provider configurations, backend settings, and module references to make deployments reliable.

+- I realized configuring multiple AWS accounts and providers while ensuring isolated but manageable backend state is the solution.

+---

+## Why this is useful (Business Impact)

+**Consistency**: A standardized architecture across regions minimizes errors, which means fewer outages and a more reliable experience for customers.
+For the business, this consistency reduces support costs and speeds up deployment.

+**Scalability**: New markets like Canada, India or the UAE can be added quickly without redesigning the system, helping the business expand faster and capture revenue opportunities ahead of competitors.

+**Automation**: With Terraform automating infrastructure provisioning, engineers spend less time on manual setup and more time improving features, which accelerates product delivery and enhances customer satisfaction.

+---

 Voila!
 You have deployed a payroll software across the US and UK.

 Note: If real-life, you should test the payroll app after deployment, and add several monitoring tools in place.